 While I just don’t see individualism as a necessarily bad thing.
 Especially when that individualism provides those individuals more freedom to live life however they please.

 In a way, “Tribe” echoed the manosphere approach to male tribalism and it reminded me of The Rational Male and, even more, of The Way of Men by Jack Donovan.
 “The way of men” for Donovan is to band together to defend (and attack) men from other tribes.

 I find the “tribal” mentality backward, dangerous, and harmful to all.

 It’s not just a male thing, of course.

 It’s the same BS that we see in feminist books where the tribe is composed by women -see Lean In where Salzberg invokes the support of other women for the simple fact of being women-.

-And to me, that’s the opposite of what civilization and progress are about.
+And to me, that’s the opposite of what civilization, progress, and self-empowerment are about.

 I think there is much to learn from Tribe by Sebastian Junger.
 But I also think it can lead people astray on the wrong kind of idealism.

 No, I don’t think we need more tribalism.

 We need one single tribe that embraces not all the people closes to us, but all humanity and all forms of living.